Azure/autorest.nodejs/test/options/generatereadmemd-azure-true/Expected/AcceptanceTests/ParameterFlattening/README.md

 summary: *content

 ---
+**This package will eventually be replaced by our new TypeScript-based isomorphic SDKs.
+Learn more at the [GitHub repository for our new packages](https://github.com/Azure/azure-sdk-for-js).**
 # Microsoft Azure SDK for Node.js - AutoRestParameterFlattening
 This project provides a Node.js package for accessing Azure.
 Right now it supports:
 - **Node.js version 6.x.x or higher**